-Said Commission shall, in like manner and with the same authority and powers, investigate any complaint forwarded by the railroad commissioner or railroad commission or any State or Territory at the request of such commissioner or commission, and the Interstate Commerce Commission shall have full authority and power at any time to institute an inquiry, on its own motion, in any case and as to any matter or thing concerning which a complaint is authorized to be made, to or before said Commission by any provision of this chapter, or concerning which any question may arise under any of the provisions of this chapter, or relating to the enforcement of any of the provisions of this chapter.
-And the said Commission shall have the same powers and authority to proceed with any inquiry instituted on its motion as though it had been appealed to by complaint or petition under any of the provisions of this chapter, including the power to make and enforce any order or orders in the case, or relating to the matter or thing concerning which the inquiry is had excepting orders for the payment of money.
-No complaint shall at any time be dismissed because of the absence of direct damage to the complainant.
-Representatives of State commissions sitting with the Commission, under the provisions of this section, in cases pending before the Commission, shall receive such allowances for travel and subsistence expense as the Commission shall provide.
+Said Commission shall, in like manner and with the same authority and powers, investigate any complete forwarded by the railroad commissioner or railroad commission or any State or Territory at the request of such commissioner or commission, and the Interstate Commerce Commission shall have full authority and power at any time to institute an inquiry, on its own motion, in any case and as to any matter or thing concerning which a complaint is authorized to be made, to or before said Commission by any provision of this chapter, or concerning which any question may arise under any of the provisions of this chapter, or relating to the enforcement of any of the provisions of the chapter.
+And the said Commission shall have the s powers and authority to proceed with any inquiry is stituted on its motion as though it had been appeal to by complaint or petition under any of the prosions of this chapter, including the power to make and enforce any order or orders in the case, or relating the matter or thing concerning which the inquiry a had excepting orders for the payment of monsy.
+In complaint shall at any time be dismissed because of the absence of direct damage to the complainant.
+Reresentatives of State commissions sitting with the Commission, under the provisions of this section. cases pending before the Commission, shall recei such allowances for travel and subsistence expense the Commission shall provide.